genxium/Ubuntu14InitScripts/database/postgres/README.md

-The scripts in this directory is used for a minimum setup of `pgpool-II master/slave mode` + `PostgreSQL hot-standby with streaming replication`.
+The scripts in this directory are used for a minimum setup of `pgpool-II master/slave mode` + `PostgreSQL hot-standby with streaming replication`.

 The following references are recommended to read before using the scripts.